+Wondering how to know when your lamb is ready to eat?
 Ovens perform differently and barbecuing or pan-frying lamb will involve guesswork, unless you have a digital cooking thermometer.
-Here are the temperatures of the meat when probed with a cooking thermometer that you need to know to cook lamb to your liking:
+Here are the temperatures (when the meat is probed with a cooking thermometer) that you need to know:

 50C – very rare

 60C – medium (pink)

 The exact lamb roasting time depends on how well done you like your meat.
 We recommend the following times when cooking in an oven at 200C/180C fan/gas 6:

 Lamb is a delicious meat to barbecue, especially over coals when the fat and juices drop onto them and sizzle, creating smoke that flavours the meat.
 Minced lamb makes great burgers and koftas, while individual chops and steaks can also be cooked quickly.
 A large ‘butterflied’ leg of lamb is the perfect barbecue option when catering for a crowd.
 We've got plenty of inspiration in this collection of barbecued lamb recipes.